Eduschm/fraud_detection/README.md

 ## Data

-The system processes banking transaction data from `fraud_data.csv`, which appears to contain information about bank transactions.
+The system processes banking transaction data from `fraud_data.csv`, which contains information about bank transactions.
 During preprocessing:
+To download the data, access https://www.kaggle.com/datasets/amanalisiddiqui/fraud-detection-dataset/data

 - Identifiers (`nameOrig`, `nameDest`) and temporal data (`step`) are removed
 - Categorical variables are encoded using one-hot encoding